Lakshmanshankar/Lakshmanshankar.github.io/src/content/work/codevantage.md

 ### Bullet
-Bullet is a big project and much more than just a CRUD application—it’s a Notion-based website generator with several complex components.
-My work involved:
+Bullet is a platform that help users to create beautiful websites while keeping the contents in notion.
+My contributions included:

 1. Designed and implemented core features for a Notion-based website generator.
 2. Added key functionality, including support for membership and dynamic content.